dart-lang/site-www/src/tools/webdev.md

 <!--?code-excerpt path-base="examples/ng/doc"?-->

-This page explains how to use `webdev` and a tool it depends on — `build_runner` — to build, serve, and test your web apps.
+This page explains how to use `webdev` and a tool it depends on—`build_runner`—to build, serve, and test your web apps.
 The [webdev][] package provides `webdev`, which wraps around the more general-purpose [`build_runner` tool.][build_runner]